hariharansr2004/Java-Cheat-Sheet/README.md

 ## Java Environment Components

 ## 1. JDK (Java Development Kit)
-Java Development Kit provides the environment to develop and execute Java programs.
+Java Development Kit (JDK) provides environment and tools for developing, compiling, debugging, and executing a Java program.
 It includes:
 - A **compiler**, an **archiver**, a **debugger**, and other development tools.
 - **Java Runtime Environment (JRE)** for executing Java programs.

-JDK mainly includes two components:
-- **Development Tools** – Provides an environment to develop Java programs.
-- **JRE** – Used to execute Java programs.

 > **⚠ Important:**
 > - **JDK is Platform Dependent** – Separate installers are needed for Windows, Unix, and Mac operating systems.